RFingAdam/RFlect/README.md

 **Version:** 1.0.0

-RFlect is a comprehensive antenna plotting tool designed to facilitate the visualization and analysis of antenna measurements.
-With its user-friendly graphical interface, RFlect provides an intuitive way to handle various antenna metrics and visualize results.
+RFlect is a comprehensive antenna plotting tool designed specifically for visualizing and analyzing antenna measurements from the Howland Company 3100 Antenna Chamber and WTL Test Lab outputs.
+Additionally, it offers support for .csv VNA files of S11/VSWR, making it a versatile choice for a wide range of antenna data processing needs.
+Through its user-friendly graphical interface, RFlect provides an intuitive way to handle various antenna metrics and visualize results.

 ## Installation
 1. Run the provided installer (`RFlect_vX.X.X.exe`)